Advertiser disclosure

 When is Ivy Day this year?

+By our calculations, Ivy Day will likely be Thursday, March 28, 2024.
 There is not a set date for Ivy Day each year, but generally it falls around the end of March or early April.
-Ivy Day this year is Thursday, March 31st, 2023 at 7 PM EST. This date is not for the students who applied Early Action, but rather, for those who applied to an Ivy League institution by the regular decision deadline.
+Ivy Day for 2023 was Thursday, March 31st, 2023, at 7 PM EST. This date is not for the students who applied Early Action.
+Rather, it is for those who applied by the regular decision deadline.
 Those students who applied Early Action should have already received their decision in December.

 What does my Ivy League admission decision mean?

-There are three options for college admissions decisions: students can be accepted, denied, or waitlisted.
+There are three options for college admissions decisions: acceptance, denial, or waitlist.
 These same options apply to Ivy League schools and any colleges or universities that you apply to.
 When it comes to Ivy League acceptance rates, they are extremely low.
-Students who are denied are among the brightest and accomplished, which is a good thing to keep in mind when it comes to Ivy Day!
+Students who are denied are among the brightest and accomplished.
+That is a good thing to keep in mind when it comes to Ivy Day!

 Ivy League acceptance